-Johann Bartel, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Johann Bartel, a farmer, his wife Maria, and son Joachim (age 1) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Boisroux on 7 June 1767 and are recorded there on the 1767 census in Household No. 23.

 In 1794, Erdmann Bartel moved from Boisroux to Orlovskaya.

 Both the Oranienbaum passenger list and the 1767 census record that Johann Bartel came from the German region of Zerbst.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Or25, Mv0330.

 - Mai, Brent Alan.
 Transport of the Volga Germans from Oranienbaum to the Colonies on the Volga, 1766-1767 (Lincoln, NE: American Historical Society of Germans from Russia, 1998): #5617-5619.

 - Mai, Brent Alan and Dona Reeves-Marquardt.
 German Migration to the Russian Volga (Lincoln, NE: American Historical Society of Germans from Russia, 2003): #1349.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 1 (Göttingen: Göttinger Arbeitskreis, 1999): 144.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #1410.